 Among all the spices in the world, saffron is the most expensive: one kilogram can cost thousands of dollars, because each flower of Crocus sativus provides only three tiny threads that must be hand-picked.
 For centuries, it has been used in Persian, Indian, and Mediterranean cuisine, but in the last decade, this spice has become one of the most intriguing research topics in the field of brain health.
 Why?
 Because a growing body of studies indicates that saffron has a measurable effect on mood and cognitive abilities.

 This is not just another marketing-driven super-spice.
-Unlike most supplements that promise the moon without backing, saffron has been tested in dozens of controlled clinical trials, some of which compared it directly to prescription antidepressants.
+Unlike most supplements that promise the moon without backing, saffron has been tested in dozens of controlled clinical trials, some of which directly compared it to prescription antidepressant drugs.
 The results surprised even skeptical researchers.
 In this article, we will break down the evidence study by study, explain the mechanism, and clarify the important caveats, because alongside the enthusiasm, there are also quite a few warnings.

 What is Saffron and Why Does It Interest Brain Researchers?